 Next House Sessions - TBA

 Maureen Mooney has resided in Merrimack for over two decades.
 She is in her fourth term representing Merrimack in the New Hampshire House of Representatives (2002-2008 and 2020-present).
 During this time she served as an Assistant Republican Leader, a member of the House Rules Committee, and a three-term member of the Judiciary Committee, where she was appointed Clerk.
 Among numerous other committees, the Speaker of the House appointed her to chair the Special Committee on Eminent Domain which drafted the language of Part First, Article 12-a of the N.H.
 Constitution, adopted by the voters in 2006.
-Currently, she serves on the Election Law Committee, is a co-chair of the Speaker's Advisory Group, and is an Assistant Majority Whip.
+Currently, she serves on the Finance Committee (Division 1), is a co-chair of the Speaker's Advisory Group, and is an Assistant Majority Whip.

 Maureen received her Bachelor of Arts degree in Political Science from The Thomas More College of Liberal Arts in Merrimack in 1997, her Juris Doctor degree from the Massachusetts School of Law in Andover, Massachusetts in 2000, and Master of Education degree in Educational Leadership through New England College in 2015.